watson-developer-cloud/car-dashboard/README.md

 7 Return to your application, either in your local dev environment, or in IBM Cloud.
 If running on IBM Cloud, you need to [add environment variables](#env).

-For more information on workspaces, see the full  [Conversation service documentation](https://console.bluemix.net/docs/services/conversation/configure-workspace.html#configuring-a-conversation-workspace).
+For more information on workspaces, see the full  [Watson Assistant service documentation](https://console.bluemix.net/docs/services/conversation/configure-workspace.html#configuring-a-conversation-workspace).

 # <a name="env"></a> Adding environment variables in IBM Cloud